trap-representation/Zero-out-the-bits/docs/chloring_for_the_win/what_is_chlore.md

 What is Chlore
 ---

+### Chlore tries to be a language that can be defined without any ambiguities ###

 You ever program in your favorite programming language and wonder whether your program will run on that one graphing calculator you have laying around that's interally using a sign and magnitude representation for signed integers, has a 4-bit word length, and is being powered with potatoes?

 Well, for _most_ programming languages in use in the modern age (including that _one programming language that shall not be named_), the answer is a simple "No, it won't", unless you emulate most of the behavior the language mandates in software, which might be too expensive for some devices.

-This is because most modern programming languages either don't have a standard (because apparently some people think that the "reference implementation" should define the language), or their specifications are so poorly written that they're not even worthy of being called one.
+This is because most modern programming languages either aren't built with the goal of having a clearly defined language, or their specifications are so poorly written that they're not even worthy of being called one.

 Now you might be asking "But trap-representation, what on earth do you mean by _poorly written_?".